vitessio/website/wip-docs/doc/V3HighLevelDesign.md

 select b.col from b where b.id2=:_a_id and b.col > :_a_col
 ```

-Joins can also be cascased:
+Joins can also be cascaded:

 `select a.col, b.col, c.col from a join b on b.i2=a.id join c on c.id3=b.id2 where a.id=:id`